de Sitter versus Anti de Sitter flows and the (super)gravity landscape: Interpolating Ans a tze

 Making the coordinate transformation $r=\ell~e^{-{u\over \ell}}$, this is mapped to the static patch metric of AdS in (\ref{a35}).
 We can also write AdS in global coordinates in this ansatz.
 If we set \be e^{A}=\sinh{\rho}\sp f=\coth^2\rho\sp \coth\rho d\rho=du \ee we obtain AdS in global coordinates, as in (\ref{a30_1})

 To obtain a dS space-time instead, we must set \be e^{A}=e^{Hu}\sp f=-1+e^{-2Hu}\sp R={1\over H} \ee which can be mapped to the static patch metric in (\ref{a27}) by the coordinate transformation $Hr=~e^{{Hu}}$.
 This ansatz is dual to thermal states in QFTs defined on $S^{d-1}\times R$.
+We shall not study solutions related to this ansatz in the present paper.

 $\bullet$ \emph{The dS sliced ansatz.} This ansatz is given by the metric \be ds^2=du^2+e^{2A(u)}\left(-dt^2+{\cosh^2(Ht)\over H^2}d\Omega_{d-1}^2\right). \ee